Health and Wellness Presentations

 The Meadows Center for Health Resources sponsors the Conversation, a peer health education student organization, to assist with educating the UNT community about health issues.
 The Conversation’s vision is to create a college experience that is positive, safe and healthy for all students at UNT to reach their intellectual, psychological, social, cultural and spiritual potential while maintaining their physical health.
 The Conversation focuses on delivering up-to-date relevant information to the UNT community delivered by trained UNT students.
 The Conversation is made up of a diverse group of UNT students who are trained by our certified health educator in an area of interest, which includes smoking cessation, violence, sexual health, healthy relationships, body image, nutrition, wellness and fitness.
 Through specialized training, weekly meetings, hands-on experiences in program & event planning, social marketing, and leadership development, peer educators engage fellow students in health awareness campaigns and wellness events to improve the overall health of the UNT community.

-If you are interested in being part of the peer educators, applications are currently being accepted for Fall 2013.
+If you are interested in being part of the peer educators, applications are currently being accepted for Spring 2014.
 You can stop by the Meadows Center for Health Resources, Chestnut Hall 301 to pick up an application and get more information about the Conversation.
-Questions about the Conversation can be directed to Noelle McIntyre at 940-565-4554.
+Questions about the Conversation can be directed to Sarah Ables at 940-565-3361.

 Affordable massage therapy services to faculty, staff and students

 School can often be a major form of stress for college students.
-To help alleviate that stress, the Meadows Center for Health Resources works with a Licensed Massage Therapist, Joyce Livingston.
+To help alleviate that stress, the Meadows Center for Health Resources works with two Licensed Massage Therapists, Joyce Livingston and Joseph Rodriguez.

 Massages are offered at a discounted price for students: